BLB Solicitors

 Do I Need a Will?

-Swindon Wills and Probate solicitor Megan Miller explains why it is very important to have a Will, particularly if you own your own home, are cohabiting or have a young family.
+Trowbridge Wills and Probate specialist Jenny Greenland explains why it is crucial to have a Will, particularly if you own your own home, are cohabiting, or have a young family.

 Common Misconceptions